Ewa Kuryluk: Biography

 The opening of her first solo show in the United States on 12 December 1981 coincided with the imposition of martial law in Poland.
 In February 1982, with the aid of a small European Program Exchange grant sponsored by George Soros, she came to the Institute for the Humanities at New York University.
 Founded by Richard Sennett, the Institute counted Susan Sontag, the Russian poet Joseph Brodsky, and the novelist Edmund White among its members.
 Appointed a Fellow, she conducted a seminar on shadows, mirrors and doubles in art and literature in 1982 and 1983.
-She also switched to writing in English and recounted her ludicrous fights with Polish censorship in “Who’s afraid of the little red mouse?” published in The Village Voice.
+She also switched to writing in English and recounted her ludicrous fights with Polish censorship in "Who's afraid of the little red mouse?" published in The Village Voice.
 In March 1984 her first New York solo installation opened at Art in General and she kept exhibiting with the non-for-profit gallery until 1989.
 She taught at New School for Social Research, New York University and University of California, San Diego.
 In 1985 she was honored for her activity on behalf of free speech and human rights by the New York Fund for Free Expression.
 In July 1989, after a compromise had been reached between the Polish regime and Solidarity, she visited with her family in Warsaw, renewed contact with her fellow artists and soon resumed her professional activities.
 1992 she founded the association Amici di Tworki to support patients at the huge mental hospital near Warsaw.
 In 2012 she was awarded the Gloria Artis for merit to Polish culture.

+Works on Paper

+Ewa Kuryluk worked on paper from her school days and later pursued in painting and installation themes she had developed then.
+Her early work is defined by a diversity of techniques, disciplines and subjects, and by the swift and casual nature of working with paper.
+Thus, her works on paper may occasionally appear more interesting than elaborate paintings on canvas or fiberboard.
+In spring 1978, the artist shifted from painting on canvas to textile installation, and a few months later she stopped working on paper.
+In 2024, the catalogue raisonné of the artist’s work on paper by the art historian Anna Kowalska was published as Ewa Kuryluk.
+Kangaroo with pencil, brush and scissors, the title referring to Kuryluk’s nickname and her predilection for cutting and collaging.